mor-1/evaluation-guide/content/evaluation-guide/why-founded.md

 ---
 title: "Why Was Mendix Founded?"
 seo_title: "Why Was Mendix Founded"
-seo_description: "It was the early 2000s when Mendix first set out on its goal to connect business & IT .
+seo_description: "It was the early 2000s when Mendix first set out on its mission to connect business & IT.
 Learn about the history & core philosophy behind the platform."
 parent: "welcome"
 bg: "mendix"
 menu_order: 10